ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 We do not differentiate between $n^2$ and $1/2 \cdot n^2$.
 There is no "triangular" complexity class.
 One could say that asymptotically, a triangle is a square.
-This may seem like a weakness of $O$-notation, but it is a fact the strength that makes it such a useful tool for comparing algorithms.
+This may seem like a weakness of big-$O$, but it is a fact the strength that makes it such a useful tool for comparing algorithms.
 To convince yourself of this, consider this: runtime is only interesting for large $n$.
 All algorithms are fast for small inputs.